Phone: (202) 797-6157

 This Hamilton Project policy memo provides ten economic facts highlighting recent trends in crime and incarceration in the United States.
 Specifically, it explores the characteristics of criminal offenders and victims; the historically unprecedented level of incarceration in the United States; and evidence on both the fiscal and social implications of current policy on taxpayers and those imprisoned.

-Previewing a forthcoming event and paper series, The Hamilton Project highlights the disproportionate burden of crime and incarceration on America’s poor.
+The Hamilton Project highlights the disproportionate burden of crime and incarceration on America’s poor.
 For too many Americans, that means living in a community in which opportunities are limited, and fear of violence has shaped daily lives and altered childhoods.